Vladimir Vapnik

-Vladimir Naumovich Vapnik (Владимир Наумович Вапник; born 6 December 1936) is a computer scientist, researcher, and academic.
+Vladimir Naumovich Vapnik (Владимир Наумович Вапник; born 6 December 1936) is a statistician, researcher, and academic.
 He is one of the main developers of the Vapnik–Chervonenkis theory of statistical learning and the co-inventor of the support-vector machine method and support-vector clustering algorithms.

 Early life and education

 Vladimir Vapnik was born to a Jewish family in the Soviet Union.
 He received his master's degree in mathematics from the Uzbek State University, Samarkand, Uzbek SSR in 1958 and Ph.D in statistics at the Institute of Control Sciences, Moscow in 1964.
 He worked at this institute from 1961 to 1990 and became Head of the Computer Science Research Department.

 Academic career

 At the end of 1990, Vladimir Vapnik moved to the USA and joined the Adaptive Systems Research Department at AT&T Bell Labs in Holmdel, New Jersey.
-While at AT&T, Vapnik and his colleagues did work on the support-vector machine, which he also worked on much earlier before moving to the USA.
+While at AT&T, Vapnik and his colleagues did work on the support-vector machine (SVM), which he also worked on much earlier before moving to the USA.
 They demonstrated its performance on a number of problems of interest to the machine learning community, including handwriting recognition.
 The group later became the Image Processing Research Department of AT&T Laboratories when AT&T spun off Lucent Technologies in 1996.
-In 2000, Vapnik and neural networks expert, Hava Siegelmann developed Support-Vector Clustering, which enabled the algorithm to categorize inputs without labels - becoming one of the most ubiquitous data clustering applications in use.
+In 2001, Asa Ben-Hur, David Horn (Israeli physicist), Hava Siegelmann and Vapnik developed Support-Vector Clustering, which enabled the algorithm to categorize inputs without labels—becoming one of the most ubiquitous data clustering applications in use.
 Vapnik left AT&T in 2002 and joined NEC Laboratories in Princeton, New Jersey, where he worked in the Machine Learning group.
 He also holds a Professor of Computer Science and Statistics position at Royal Holloway, University of London since 1995, as well as a position as Professor of Computer Science at Columbia University, New York City since 2003.
 As of February 1, 2021, he has an h-index of 86 and, overall, his publications have been cited 226597 times.
 His book on "The Nature of Statistical Learning Theory" alone has been cited 91650 times.

-On November 25, 2014, Vapnik joined Facebook AI Research, where he is working alongside his longtime collaborators Jason Weston, Léon Bottou, Ronan Collobert, and Yann LeCun.
+On November 25, 2014, Vapnik joined Facebook Artificial Intelligence Research (now Meta AI), where he is working alongside his longtime collaborators Jason Weston, Léon Bottou, Ronan Collobert, and Yann LeCun.

-In 2016, he also joined Vencore Labs.
+In 2016, he also joined Peraton Labs.